MoZhou1995/DeepPDE_ActorCritic/README.md

 | Diffusive Eikonal equation (Figure 4)                        | ekn_d5.json, ekn_d10.json, ekn_d20.json                      |

 **Fileds in config files**
-"sample": "normal" means to sample Brownian increments with normal distribution and "bounded" means bounded sample.
+"sample": "normal" means sampling Brownian increments with normal distribution and "bounded" means bounded sample.
-"scheme": "naive" means to use the naive scheme in the paper and .
+"scheme": "naive" means using the naive scheme in the paper and "adaptive" means using the stepsize adaptive scheme.
-"model_type": "consistent" means to use two neural networks to represent the eigenfunction and its scaled gradient, while "gradient" means to use one neural network for the eigenfunction and call auto-differentiation to get its gradient.

-Choices of training configs include:
-sample: normal, bounded;
-scheme: naive, adapted;
-TD: TD1, TD2;
-train: actor-critic, actor, critic.
-You can change them and the parameters by modifying the configs.
+"TD": "TD1" means using the variance-reduced least square temporal difference (VR-LSTD) and "TD2" means using least square temporal difference (LSTD).
+"train": "actor-critic" means training both the value function and the control, "actor" means only training the control (given the correct value function), and "critic" means training only the value function (given the correct control).